vaisakh-shaj/DeepReinforcementLearning/2_Actor_Critic_and_Policy_Gradient/readme.md

 ## Experiment 1: Cart Pole with Discrete Action

 The [cart-pole model](http://www.derongliu.org/adp/adp-cdrom/Barto1983.pdf) has four state variables
+> The 4 numbers in the box space for observation represents: [position of cart, velocity of cart, angle of pole, rotation rate of pole]

 ![](Images/math1.png)

 **Observation 1**: Comparing Fig 1 and Fig 2, it is clear that having a larger
     batch size helps in faster learning and better policies in terms of Average